Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 -  Average Revenue per Transaction: Average sales value generated per transaction.
 -  Total Profit: Net profit generated after deducting total cost from total revenue.
 -  Profit Margin (%): Percentage of revenue retained as profit after costs.

+### Dashboard Charts
+-  Monthly Trends & MoM Change: Shows monthly performance based on revenue or profit, highlights the best and worst performing months, and displays the percentage increase or decrease to track growth trends over time.
+-  Revenue by Week Type: Compares weekday versus weekend performance to understand buying behavior.
+-  Revenue by Weekday: Breaks down revenue across days of the week to identify peak and low-performing days.
+-  City Performance:  Analyzes revenue and profit contribution by city to identify strong and underperforming locations.
+Also Top five cities with the highest contribution where emphasized, with thier percentage contribution to overall performance displayed for easy comparison.
+-  Product Category Performance: Evaluates category-level performance to support product mix and inventory decisions and top selling product category is highlighted to quickly identify the strongest revenue or profit driver.
+-  Top & Bottom 10 Products: Identifies the highest and lowest performing products based on revenue or profit.